Visiting fans are allocated seating in the Hamil Road Stand. The away fans' ticket office is to the left of the away stand as you are facing it.

 Burslem is the birthplace of Josiah Wedgwood and if you find yourself with time to spare, have a walk around to Queens Street in the Town Centre.
 There you will find the Wedgwood Institute, which was built in 1865 as a place to run courses for the working men of Burslem on science, business and the arts.
 It was built in memory of Josiah Wedgewood, the 18th century potter and philanthropist and has deep-rooted community significance, as its construction was funded entirely by the public.

 The Bulls Head in Burslem Town Centre is a Titanic Brewery pub.
 With up to 10 real ales on the bar & 10 real ciders from the cellar at any one time as well as malt whiskies, Belgian bottled & draught beers, you will never be short of choices.
 A ‘must see’ for all real ale drinkers.
-Information can be found at this link
+Information can be found here.

-Middleport Pottery, the home of world-famous Burleigh, is an award-winning visitor destination within walking distance of Port Vale FC.
-Recently, it has been the filming location of the Great Pottery Throwdown on BBC one.
+Middleport Pottery, the home of world-famous Burleigh, is an award-winning visitor destination within walking distance of Port Vale FC and was the filming location of the Great Pottery Throwdown on BBC one.

 Middleport Pottery's factory tours offer a unique opportunity to experience traditional handcraft methods unchanged since the 1880s.
 Other attractions include a fully restored steam engine, Burleigh factory shop, canal-side cafe, Victorian Offices and Grade II listed bottle kiln.
-Link
+Click here for further information.